 In either case, renting a camper van, RV, or travel trailer can allow you to see beautiful sights, explore the wonders of nature, and test out living in a smaller space – all without the expense and hassle of staying in a hotel or tent camping.

 If you’re new to the world of vanlife or RV travel, you probably have a lot of questions.
 How exactly do you go about renting a camper van or RV?
 How much does it cost to rent an RV?
 Where do you park it at night?
 What’s the best RV rental company to deal with?
 Are there any special rules, tips, or tricks that you should follow?

 In this post, we break down all the ins and outs of how to rent a camper van, RV, or travel trailer.
 We go over exactly how the process works, the pros and cons, and what you need to prepare for, so you’ll be ready for your experience traveling in your new rolling home.

-Enter the discount code GNOMADHOME at checkout for up to $40 off your booking.
+Use coupon code GNOMADHOME for up to $40 off your booking.

 Is Renting an RV or Camper Van for You?

 While traveling via camper van or RV is a great way to intimately explore some awesome areas, it may not be for everyone.
 This section goes over the pros and cons of renting an RV, so you can decide if it’s the right move for your needs and budget.